Interactions enable Thouless pumping in a nonsliding lattice: Stability of the pump

 \section{Stability of the pump}

 A key aspect of our work is the ability to tune interactions and other external parameters in a controlled fashion.
 In a second set of experiments we map out the parameter regions in which interaction-induced pumping occurs.
-Here, we vary the Hubbard $U$ from $0$ to $17\,t$, fit lines to the data such as Fig.~\ref{fig:2}, and plot the resulting slopes in Fig.~\ref{fig:3}.
+Here, we vary the Hubbard $U$ from $0$ to $18\,t$, fit lines to the data such as Fig.~\ref{fig:2}, and plot the resulting slopes in Fig.~\ref{fig:3}.
 From this data we can identify three distinct regimes.
-Firstly, we find vanishing displacements for interaction strengths up to $U/t \lesssim 6$ which matches the topologically trivial `pump' with zero transferred charge.
-Secondly, we observe displacements of roughly $0.5\,d/T$ for intermediate interactions ($6\lesssim U/t\lesssim 12$), reflecting a large range of Hubbard $U$ for which interaction-induced pumping occurs with $\Delta Q \simeq 1$.
-Thirdly, a re-entrant phase appears for $U/t\gtrsim 12$ when the interactions dominate and the singularity exits the pump trajectory for strong interactions.
+Firstly, we find vanishing displacements for interaction strengths up to $U/t \lesssim 5$ which matches the topologically trivial `pump' with zero transferred charge.
+Secondly, we observe displacements of roughly $0.5\,d/T$ for intermediate interactions ($6\lesssim U/t\lesssim 11$).
+The six data points on the plateau average to $0.49(3)\,d/T$ (mean and standard deviation), reflecting a large range of Hubbard $U$ for which interaction-induced pumping occurs, consistent with the quantised value of $\Delta Q \simeq 1$.
+Thirdly, a re-entrant phase appears for $U/t\gtrsim 14$ when the interactions dominate and the singularity exits the pump trajectory for strong interactions.
 This interaction-induced transition to a topologically trivial situation with $\Delta Q = 0$ (or even into a nonadiabatic regime) also occurs for other types of pumps~\cite{walter_quantization_2023}, as well as interacting topological insulators~\cite{pesin_mott_2010,budich_fluctuation-driven_2013,vanhala_topological_2016}.
-The observed transitions at $U/t \simeq 6$ and $U/t\simeq 12$ roughly coincide with the extremal $\Delta$--values within the pump trajectory, $2\Delta_{\text{min}}/t = 5.4$ and $2\Delta_{\text{max}}/t = 12$.
+The observed transitions at $U/t \simeq 6$ and $U/t\simeq 13$ roughly coincide with the extremal $\Delta$--values within the pump trajectory, $2\Delta_{\text{min}}/t = 5.6$ and $2\Delta_{\text{max}}/t = 12.8$.
 The scatter in the experimental data is due to drifts and shot-to-shot fluctuations of the atomic cloud, as well as our finite imaging resolution.
-We measure sub-$\SI{}{\mu m}$ movements on an atomic cloud using an imaging system with a resolution of only $\SI{5}{\mu m}$ while the total cloud diameter is on the order of $\SI{25}{\mu m}$.
+We measure sub-$\SI{}{\mu m}$ movements on an atomic cloud using an imaging system with a resolution of only $\SI{5}{\mu m}$ while the total cloud diameter is roughly $\SI{40}{\mu m}$.